-Obtaining customer information is a key factor in collecting on delinquent accounts.
+Obtaining customer information is a key factor in collecting delinquent accounts.
 A credit application can be a valuable asset in gaining such information if all of the pertinent company information is on the customer’s credit application.

 Prior to extending credit, the company’s credit history should be looked into.
 Typically, companies will provide references from sources that have already extended credit.
 In most situations, 3 -5 references are sufficient to validate credit.

-To begin investigation of the company’s credit history, including the credit history of the personal guarantor (if applicable), the application should include a statement that authorizes the creditor to verify the information in the application, including contacting the company and its personal guarantor’s references.
+To begin an investigation of the company’s credit history, including the credit history of the personal guarantor (if applicable), the application should include a statement that authorizes the creditor to verify the information in the application, including contacting the company and its personal guarantor’s references.

 The main function of the credit application is to determine whether the company’s financial condition is strong enough to permit the creditor to risk extending credit to the company.
 All credit applications should request information regarding the company’s assets.
-The company should be asked to list where their operating bank accounts are located.
+The company should be asked to list where its operating bank accounts are located.

 Terms of Payment